Where Camels Become Beauty Queens: Inside Mongolia's Biggest Camel Festival

 After the pageant, Dulamsuren tells NPR that she and her husband have 200 camels in their herd.
 The birthing season is coming.
 While most newborn camels make it, some don't or are stillborn.
 When that happens, she says, the mother camel will mourn.

-"The mother camel literally weeps with tears in their eyes," say says.
+"The mother camel literally weeps with tears in their eyes," says Dulamsuren.
 "The camel has big body, but they have a very soft heart."

 Dulamsuren has a song for moments like these, one herders have used for generations to soothe camels over heartbreak.
 The full practice of "camel coaxing," to unite mothers with calves, was captured in the 2003 German film, The Story of the Weeping Camel.